 Hey everyone!
-I am no longer a Boxycharm subscriber but before I unsubscribed I made sure to redeem my Charms for a free ColourPop Element of Surprise Palette.
-I was so happy when it popped up in the charm shop, this palette wasn’t at the top of my list from ColourPop but I was more than happy to redeem points for it.
-I have a full ColourPop Reviews section on my homepage now if you’d like to check out my other ColourPop palette reviews, for now let’s get into my Element of Surprise Palette First Impressions…
+I’m no longer a Boxycharm subscriber but before I unsubscribed I made sure to redeem Charms for a free ColourPop Element of Surprise Palette.
+This palette wasn’t at the top of my list from ColourPop but I was more than happy to redeem points for it.
+I have a full ColourPop Reviews section on my homepage now if you’d like to check them out, otherwise let’s get into my Element of Surprise Eyeshadow Palette First Impressions…

 ColourPop Element of Surprise Palette